Remote Staffing vs. Outsourcing: What’s The Difference?

 What is the difference between HRM and HRD?

-In the article above you have now seen what the meaning of HRM is and HRD and their impact in an organization.
-While they are both a big part of an employee’s life cycle, there are distinct difference between the two.
-A comparison between HRM and HRD can help you understand better about these two especially essential functions.
+In the article above, you have now seen what the meaning of HRM is, and HRD and their impact on an organization.
+While they are both a big part of an employee’s life cycle, there are distinct differences between the two.
+A comparison between HRM and HRD can help you understand better about these tw,o especially essential functions.

 Some of the key differences between HRD and HRM are-

-Some of the important similarities the two presents are-
+Some of the important similarities the two present are-

 - They have the same aim of improving the productivity of employees.

-- They both are involved in the management of employee relations and resolution of conflict.
+- They both are involved in the management of employee relations and the resolution of conflict.

 - Each entails the measurement and evaluation of employee performance.

-- Each focus on the development of career paths and opportunities for employees.
+- Each focuses on the development of career paths and opportunities for employees.

 - Each necessitates a strategic and long-term approach to workforce management.